unnikrishnan-c/CS3140-Compier-Design-Laboratory-2025/README.md

  - Your programming language for this assinment is:  Gdecl_sec stmt_list.
  - The statements to be supported in stmt_list are (a) assign_stmt (b) write_stmt
  -  Sample testcases uploaded in Moodle.
- -  You should print the abstract syntax tree  at the end.
+ -  After printing output (as given in the Moodle course page),you should print abstract syntax tree.

  **Teaching Assistants**